HabitatFramework/UserGuide/glossary/glossary.rst

 		Enables updates to the attributes for multiple selected Incids simultaneously.
 See :Ref:`bulk_update_window` for more details.

 	IHS
 		Integrated Habitat System - a hierarchical integration of existing habitat and land use classifications used in the UK.
-IHS was devised by Somerset Environmental Records Centre.
+IHS was devised by the Somerset Environmental Records Centre.

 	Priority Habitat
 		Habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UHS Post-2010 Biodiversity Framework.